 Lesson learned #4: Establish data governor positions.
 And I’m not talking about data police, searching for mistakes, and prosecuting the authors.
 I’m talking about the dedicated staff who are responsible for the further development of your MDS.
 They give advice, they are responsible for changing processes, they are responsible for adding new data and connecting new systems.

 Content is king

 Finally, I’m going to tell you a secret: The best MDS won’t be used without content.
 Ok, that’s obvious — but so important.
 Content is king.
 Without high-quality content and a broad range of content your MDS is useless.

 Lesson learned #5: It’s never too early to start with creating content for your MDS.
 And always remember there are two sources for your content: Internally and externally.
 Just think about airport information (IATA codes, longitude, etc) or time zones, airline information, currency, etc. — they are all available and will be huge asset of your MDS.

-Once we identified those crucial factors and have been able to internalise all of them, we’ve massively boosted our result quality.
-Certainly, we still encounter obstacles and hurdles in course of a project.
-However, having understood the core aspects, the essentials that are influencing the project success, we have been able to deliver MDS projects much more efficient and at higher quality.
+Once we identified those crucial factors and have been able to internalize all of them, we’ve massively boosted our result quality.
+Certainly, we still encounter obstacles and hurdles in the course of a project.
+However, having understood the core aspects, the essentials that are influencing the project’s success, we have been able to deliver MDS projects much more efficiently and at a higher quality.